andreasbrett/360cams-PTGui-Templates/README.md

-# Insta360-PTGui-Templates
+# 360cams-PTGui-Templates
-templates for stitching Insta360 photos (*.insp) in PTGui
+templates for stitching photos of 360° cameras in PTGui